prathimacode-hub/Solvide/README.md

 ## What I had done

 I had built using python, html and css and also deployed flask and integrated front end development with the backend code.
-It smartens up the learnings especially where students aren't aware of the concepts, lowacess to books and wants to grasp the knowledge as much as they could.
+It smartens up the learnings especially where students aren't aware of the concepts, low acess to books and wants to grasp the knowledge as much as they could.
+I had also used NLP, TensorFlow and API's involved to gain links about keywords and notes

 ## ISSUE